titzer/wizard-engine/doc/Building.md

 You'll notice this spews quite a lot of output on your terminal, and it can be hard to spot failures.
 The text output is formatted for a simple testing utility called `progress` (not included) that makes the output much more readable.
-You can build this utility from the Virgil repository in the `apps/Progress` directory.
+You can get this utility from [this repository](https://github.com/titzer/progress).
-(TODO: more instructions for building/installing progress, or just include a copy?)

 ### Specification tests